Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 If your dog’s nails are super long, then you’ll need to gradually cut them at first—clipping them all off could snip the quick and cause your dog a lot of pain.
 If you can hear nails clicking when your dog walks around on hardwood floors, then their nails are probably long enough to clip.

-How to Clip Your Dog’s Nails
+When to Clip Your Puppy's Nails

 The first thing that you’re going to want to do is get your nail trimmers.
 Make sure that you get one that fits your dog’s nails very well.